 The second service is held on a Sunday the date closest to 15 August in recognition of VJ Day, (Victory over Japan as was the original name) and the end of WWII and lives as POWs.

 Sandakan Memorial, Boyup Brook, Western Australia

 This Memorial is located behind the Boyup Brook Shire Council building.

-A Remembrance Service is held on the 2nd Tuesday every September.
+A Remembrance Service is held annually on the 2nd Tuesday every September.

 The above photograph with Harold Cowie, was taken 23 August 1991 – the year of the first service with the original memorial stone.

 Local resident, retired farmer and former Japanese POW Ted McLaughlin who had served with 2/15th Australian Field Regiment, erected a memorial in Boyup Brook in 1991 in memory of three of his close friends who perished at Sandakan and the 130 Western Australians who had died in Borneo.

 This was one of the first Sandakan Memorials erected in Australia.